LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

             type="number"
             className={styles.input}
             onChange={(e) => {
-              // The user will enter the value for max players setMaxPlayers(e.target.value ??
+              // The user will enter the value for maximum players that can join the game setMaxPlayers(e.target.value ??
 0);
             }}
             placeholder="Max players"